Social Interpretable Reinforcement Learning: Abstract

 \section{Abstract}

-Reinforcement Learning (RL) bears the promise of being an enabling technology for many applications.
+Reinforcement Learning (RL) bears the promise of being a game-changer in many applications.
 However, since most of the literature in the field is currently focused on opaque models, the use of RL in high-stakes scenarios, where interpretability is crucial, is still limited.
 Recently, some approaches to interpretable RL, e.g., based on Decision Trees, have been proposed, but one of the main limitations of these techniques is their training cost.
-To overcome this limitation, we propose a new population-based method, called Social Interpretable RL (SIRL), inspired by social learning principles, to improve learning efficiency.
+To overcome this limitation, we propose a new method, called Social Interpretable RL (SIRL), that can substantially reduce the number of episodes needed for training.
 Our method mimics a social learning process, where each agent in a group learns to solve a given task based both on its own individual experience as well as the experience acquired together with its peers.
-Our approach is divided into two phases.
-In the \emph{collaborative phase}, all the agents in the population interact with a shared instance of the environment, where each agent observes the state and independently proposes an action.
-Then, voting is performed to choose the action that will actually be performed in the environment.
-In the \emph{individual phase}, each agent refines its individual performance by interacting with its own instance of the environment.
-This mechanism makes the agents experience a larger number of episodes while simultaneously reducing the computational cost of the process.
-Our results on six well-known benchmarks show that SIRL reaches state-of-the-art performance w.r.t. the alternative interpretable methods from the literature.
+Our approach is divided into the following two phases.
+(1) In the \emph{collaborative phase}, all the agents in the population interact with a shared instance of the environment, where each agent observes the state and independently proposes an action.
+Then, voting is performed to choose the action that will actually be deployed in the environment.
+(2) In the \emph{individual phase}, then, each agent refines its individual performance by interacting with its own instance of the environment.
+This mechanism makes the agents experience a larger number of episodes with little impact on the computational cost of the process.
+Our results (on $6$ widely-known RL benchmarks) show that SIRL not only reduces the computational cost by a factor varying from a minimum of 43\% to a maximum 76\%, but it also increases the convergence speed and, often, improves the quality of the solutions. \keywords{Grammatical Evolution \and Reinforcement Learning \and Interpretability \and Social Learning}